 53. As provided for in Article 34 of the Convention, a summary report is required to be published at the end of each Review Meeting.
-The President should prepare this and submit it to the final plenary session for adoption by consensus by the Contracting Parties.
+The President should prepare this and submit it to the closing plenary session for adoption by consensus by the Contracting Parties.
 The summary report is for public distribution and should be concise and clear.
-It should summarize major issues, possibly by combining significant points made in the Rapporteurs' reports that summarized the country group discussions.
-It should not identify any particular Contracting Party by name except as specified below, but should highlight good practices and describe in a generic way areas where improvement is desirable.
+It should summarize major issues, possibly by combining significant points made in the Rapporteurs' reports that summarized the Country Group discussions.
+It should not identify any particular Contracting Party by name except as specified below, but should highlight the overarching common issues identified by the Contracting Parties.
 It should also make recommendations as appropriate for the future.
-The summary report will identify any Contracting Parties that did not submit national reports or attend the Review Meeting.
+The summary report will identify any Contracting Parties that did not submit National Reports or attend the Review Meeting.
 The President should also prepare a "President's Report".
 This should summarize the main findings of the meeting and contain other information useful to the Secretariat such as appropriate logistical comments or suggestions, details of any modifications to supporting documents approved by the Review Meeting, and other similar material.
 This report should be presented to the Contracting Parties for consideration, but is not intended to be a public document.

-Table 1: Time Chart \
+Table 1: Time Chart

-Organizational Meeting Deadline for Submission of National Reports Deadline for Submission of Questions and Comments Deadline for Submission of Answers, and of optional Compilation of Questions and Answers Deadline for Notification of Participation in Country Groups Officers' Meeting Start of Review Meeting - 12 months - 7 months - 3 months - 1 month -2 weeks -2 days 0 day Rule 11.1. in the Rules of Procedures and Financial Rules Rule 38 in the Rules of Procedures and Financial Rules Paras.
+Organizational Meeting Deadline for Submission of National Reports Deadline for Submission of Questions and Comments Deadline for Submission of Answers, and of optional Compilation of Questions and Answers Deadline for Notification of Participation in Country Groups Officers' Meeting Start of Review Meeting - 12 months - 7 months - 3 months - 1 month - 2 weeks - 2 days 0 day Rule 11.1. in the Rules of Procedure and Financial Rules Rule 38 in the Rules of Procedure and Financial Rules Paras.
 25 & 49 of the Guidelines Regarding the Review Process Paras.
 39 (c) & 49 of the Guidelines Regarding the Review Process Para 28 of the Guidelines Regarding the Review Process Para 44 of the Guidelines Regarding the Review Process Article 30 of the Convention

-\The time shown in this chart are approximate.
+^{} The time shown in this chart are approximate.
 The exact deadlines and timing of events will be determined in accordance with the Convention, the relevant rules and guidelines as well as any relevant practice.